 Genres: Psychological, Military, Mecha, Action, Sci-Fi, Super Power, Drama

 Code Geass deserves its place on this list of best anime on Netflix.
-I usually don’t like the mecha genre.
+Usually, I’m not too fond of the mecha genre.
 However, this anime is an exception due to its badass main character and intriguing story.
-If I were comparing anime in the category of “battle of wits,” then I would rank this anime on the same spot as Death Note.
+If I were comparing anime in the category of “battle of wits,” I would rank this anime on the same spot as Death Note.
 It is as thrilling and exciting to watch as Death Note was to me.

 02. Full Metal Alchemist: Brotherhood